 3. Learn how to use the technology and virtual phone system you’ve chosen

 - Don’t expect your assistant to know how to use every software there is out there – nor the one you chose.

 - Your virtual assistant may or may not have experience using a virtual phone system, but they’ll usually be happy to learn how to use anything.

 - We recommend that you invest some time to learn how to use your new inbound system yourself, so you can teach your assistant(s) how to use it.

 - Don’t have time to learn?
 No problem, your assistant can learn and teach himself or herself.
-You can ask your assistant to invest some of their work hours on learning everything about your new inbound calls system.
-Be sure to just be patient, as anything new takes time to learn.
+You can ask your assistant to invest some of their work hours in learning everything about your new inbound calls system.
+Be sure to be patient, as anything new takes time to learn.

 - Keep in mind that Virtual Latinos assistants don’t work from a call center, and each of them has a different experience working remotely.

 4. Train your virtual assistant on receiving inbound calls